Ebbi53/past_projects_demos/1. Stats Visualizer/README.md

 # GEO Stats Visualizer

-**Project Description:** Frontend using **RequireJS, BackBone.js, Bootstrap, and JQuery** to visualize the international students' data
+**Project Description:** Frontend using **RequireJS, BackBone.js, Bootstrap, and JQuery** to visualize the international students' data.

+*Please note that due to data privcacy issues, the application is not available and accessible for general public which is why I have attached a short recording for demonstration.*

 **Demos:**